2022 Northwest Europe

 Free time is given to make a must-see visit to the first house liberated on D-Day, the Café Gondrée, a special place filled with history and charm.
 We then pause to enjoy lunch with wine at a local brasserie (advanced menu selection).

 Our final stop is Longues-sur-Mer, a German coastal artillery position of four large naval guns which posed a serious threat to Allied ships off-shore and the landing beaches themselves.
-We then make our way to the medieval town of Bayeux for the first of three nights' stay, winding down in the hotel where we gather to chat about the day and raise a toast.
-Overnight Bayeux - Churchill Hotel Bayeux.
+We then make our way to our hotel for the first of three nights' stay, winding down in the hotel where we gather to chat about the day and raise a toast.
+Overnight Bayeux - The Churchill.
 [B,L]

-This morning we honour the 77th Anniversary of D-Day by walking the sands of Juno Beach at Courseulles-sur-Mer, with story telling and much reflection.
+This morning we honour D-Day by walking the sands of Juno Beach at Courseulles-sur-Mer, with story telling and much reflection.
 A visit inside the Juno Beach Centre is included, along with a tour of the German command bunker.
 We then walk along the shores to hear personal stories of the men who landed here.

 For lunch we invite our guests to walk with us across the canal into Courseulles to explore the local restaurants.
 We then move east, standing on Juno at Bernières-sur-Mer to observe the famous Canada House and the nearby defenses, along with an invitation to visit inside the historic home.